 Taganga, a small relaxed fishing village, is a more relaxed alternative to the city and Rodadero and Bello Horizonte are small beach resorts with full section of hotels, bars and restaurants

-One of our Destination Specialists to begin your tailor-made trip.
+One of our Senior Destination Specialist & Sales Coordinator to begin your tailor-made trip.